-Answer: There is one Ph.D. student on this experiment: Diancheng Wang (the first author).
-Mr. Wang will defend his thesis on Nov.
-25th.
-His thesis will become available as soon as it is finalized and this manuscript is published (the latter is to avoid conflict with the Nature policy).
+Response: There is one Ph.D. student on this experiment: Diancheng Wang (the first author).
+Dr. Wang has successfully defended his thesis on Nov.
+25th, 2013.
+His thesis will become available as soon as it is finalized (by Dec.
+1st) and this manuscript is published (to avoid conflict with Nature policy).
 In addition, we plan to write a long archival paper on the details of the analysis, which is typical for Jefferson Lab experiments.